NetApp-openstack-dev/openstack-docs/source/ch_executive-summary.rst

 efficiency, integrated data protection, and non-disruptive operations with the ability to scale while preserving performance.

+NetApp creates innovative storage and data management solutions that help our customers accelerate business breakthroughs and achieve outstanding cost efficiency.
+Our dedication to principles of simplicity, innovation, and customer success has made us one of the fastest-growing storage and data management providers today.

 With NetApp, organizations can lower risk and enable a broad spectrum of cloud SLAs by combining the power and ingenuity of OpenStack cloud management with proven data integrity and fully-developed storage